MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to turn off saving the auto-tuning result to file.

-- If you enable this policy setting, the auto-tuning data is not saved to file.
+- If you enable this policy setting, the auto-tuning data isn't saved to file.

-- If you disable or do not configure this policy setting, auto-tuning data is saved to file by default.
+- If you disable or don't configure this policy setting, auto-tuning data is saved to file by default.

 This policy setting applies to Japanese Microsoft IME only.
 <!-- L_TurnOffSavingAutoTuningDataToFile-Description-End -->